basho/rfc/open/query-buffers.md

    will have this semantics.

-### Changes to external API

-#### Changes to SQL syntax

-1. Any SELECT query with a LIMIT or ORDER BY clause will have a query buffer automatically set up and associated with it.
-It becomes an **initial query**.

-2. If initial query has a newly proposed **ONLY keyword**, its query buffer will be unique, always created anew, and will be dropped after serving the initial query.
-There can be no follow-up queries (see below) to queries containing ONLY.

 ### Initial and follow-up queries

 1. Regular, non-streaming queries with an ORDER BY or LIMIT clause (referred to in this document as "eligible") will cause query buffers created for them.
+In relation to subsequent queries, The query will be referred to as an **Initial query**.

-2. **Follow-up queries** are those which (a) have SELECT, FROM, WHERE, and ORDER BY expressions identical with some previously issued query (which is then called "initial query" in relation to those following it), and (b) have a matching query bufer ID in `buffer_id` field of the `tsqueryreq` field.
+2. **Follow-up queries** are those which (a) have SELECT, FROM, WHERE, and ORDER BY expressions identical with some previously issued query, and (b) have a matching query bufer ID in `buffer_id` field of the `tsqueryreq` field.

 3. A **query hash** can be computed for a query, which shall be the same for any two queries related to each other as initial and follow-up, and unique otherwise.

-4. Each query buffer will have a **query buffer ID** uniquely identifying it.
+### Changes to external API

+1. The `#tsqueryreq` message will have a new optional field, `allow_qbuf_reuse`, to enable automatic reuse of an existing query buffer.
+When not set, the behaviour will be to not allow query buffer reuse.

 ### Execution steps